jerry-D/Uniform_Distribution_Random_Cascade/README.md

 ![](https://github.com/jerry-D/Uniform_Distribution_Random_Cascade/blob/main/DIV_FIGs_both.png)

 Two divisional patent applications were filed in May to cover the inventions of FIG. 1 and FIG. 8.
 The granted parent patent pertains to the bidirectional artificial neuron shown in FIG. 2.
 Below are links to the claims for each of the divisionals.
-Beneath those to links is a link to the recently granted patent.
+Beneath those two links is a link to the recently granted patent.

 https://github.com/jerry-D/Uniform_Distribution_Random_Cascade/blob/main/DIV1_claims_2nd_Amend.pdf